abelleCH/TP_DevOps/TP2_devops/Readme.md

         run: mvn clean verify --file TP1_devops/API/simple-api-student-main/pom.xml
         # Run Maven to clean and verify the project using the specified pom.xml file
 ```
+## First steps into the CD World
 ### Working CI & Docker images pushed to your repository.
+I'm now able to find my docker images on my dockerhub repository.

 ![alt text](image.png)

+## Register to SonarCloud
+After connecting to sonar, creating an organization and a project, we used SonarCloud analysis in our pipeline.

 ![alt text](image-1.png)

+## Bonus: split pipelines (Optional)